zkc3783/dream-share-discover/README.md

 ### 20240320 We started system architeturing!

-We planned to present our system architecture through a series of diagrams and a Software Design Specification document.
+We planned to present our system architecture through a series of diagrams and a software design specification document.

 ### 20240319 We made a few updates to the requirement analysis!

+We did a few minor updates about naming and coloring of use cases.
 Check out the latest version [**here**](./project/requirement-analysis/Software%20Requirements%20Specification%20v1.3.md).

 ### 20240316 We finished the first version of our requirement analysis!